learn-co-curriculum/dsc-probability-density-function/README.md

 ## Summary
 In this lesson we looked at the probability density function and identified the difference between point probabilities that we saw with categorical variables, to probability density functions for continuous variables.
+One very important note was the probability of a continuous variable taking a an exact value is zero!
+Instead, we saw that we must look at probabilities of a continuous variable falling with a range of values.
+This corresponded to calculating the area between these bounds under the PDF.
 We shall further explore these ideas in proceeding lessons.